martinjaros/thesis/sources/6-gps.md

 *proj* means projection angle (defined later on in this section).
 Orthodrome (great circle) is the intersection of a sphere and a plane passing though its center.
 However, because Earth flattening is rather small, it may be used as an approximation for a curve following Earth surface, connecting two points with shortest route.
-[Spherical trigonometry][sphtrig] [@SphTrig] defines basis for orthodrome calculations.
+[Spherical trigonometry][sphtrig] [@SphTrig] defines basis for orthodrome calculations, shown in the illustration below.

+![Horizontal projection angle][hangle]

 Heading changes along the route and its initial value is the horizontal projection angle

 $\alpha_{proj} = \arctan \left ( \dfrac{\sin(\lambda - \lambda_0) \cos(\varphi)}